Skip to main content

 • Entrance Details View

-• This information is for the entrance located in Great Ormond Street.
+• This information is for the entrance located off Guilford Street.

 • The entrance area/door is clearly signed.